ijc8/kilobeat/README.md

 Networked livecoding instrument, with aleatoric recording and playback.

-Works best in Chrome and derivatives; Firefox support in the works.
+Works in Chrome and Firefox (tested with Chromium 81, Firefox 76).

 ### [Demo](https://ijc8.me/kilobeat)